What's it like to walk to the river in North Minneapolis?

 Finally, we arrived at the Upper Harbor Terminal site with "The Relics" glowing in the sunset — the storage domes, silos and other remains of the closed port's shipping history.
 Many neighbors were fascinated by the experience of being surrounded by this vast active and deteriorating industrial landscape.
 Many admired the combination of urban art and wild greenery growing out of the sides of the domes.

 After making our way through the relics and gravel piles, we reached the Mississippi River with views of the heron rookery, Lowry Bridge and downtown skyline.
 Many reflected that they had lived less than a mile away for most of their life and never had this experience before.
 They had no idea how beautiful it is such a short walk from their homes.
-Take a look at the site for yourself by viewing the slideshow below!

 Information collected on the walks will be shared with community members, agency staff, nonprofit partners, elected officials and funders who live and/or work on and around the Upper Harbor Terminal site.
 FMR will also use it to advocate for improved bicycle and pedestrian connections between the North Minneapolis community and the Mississippi River.